Host Broadcaster in 2016

-Traditionally, the Eurovision Song Contest is being produced by the national public broadcaster of the country that won the year before.
-In 2013, the Swedish public broadcaster, SVT, was taking care of the production, in close cooperation with the EBU and over 40 participating Member Broadcasters from across Europe.
+Traditionally, the Eurovision Song Contest is produced by the national public broadcaster of the country that won the year before.
+In 2013, the Swedish public broadcaster, SVT, will take care of the production, in close cooperation with the EBU and over 40 participating Member Broadcasters.

 Sveriges Television (SVT) is the Swedish public service television company with the widest range of programming of all TV companies in Sweden.

 The official start took place on 4th September 1956.
 It was a flying start, the culmination of several years' trial programme transmissions.
 In 1969 a second national channel was added.